 Tami M. Forman

 Tami M. Forman is the Executive Director of Path Forward, a nonprofit organization that creates mid-career internship programs to ease the transition back to work for women (and men) after taking a break for raising children or other caregiving responsibilities.
 Path Forward trains HR teams and hiring managers on how to support these programs successfully and provides support to participants to make the experience successful.
 Tami is building this organization from the ground up, working with donors, partners and participants to fulfill the organization’s mission.
 Tami spent a decade as a tech marketing executive with data solutions provider, Return Path.
 Before that she worked in book publishing at Simon & Schuster and Houghton Mifflin and held senior-level web editorial positions at iVillage and News Corporation.
 Tami is passionate about helping women achieve work/life integration so they can find career success and personal satisfaction.
-She lives in New York City with her husband and two kids, aged seven and nine.
+She lives in New York City with her husband and two kids, aged nine and eleven.

 Heidi serves as the Marketing Manager at Path Forward, where she works to amplify the organization’s message of empowering people to restart their career after caregiving.
 She has a long history of nonprofit communication experience and is deeply passionate about women’s issues, gender equality in the workforce, and socioeconomic factors impacting minorities.
 As the daughter of a single mother who struggled to raise four children and keep a job, she is intimately familiar with the challenges of balancing work and family life.
 She is thrilled to be a part of such a meaningful and impactful organization and looks forward to continuing to support Path Forward’s mission and growth.